gasserk/docker-conscript-giter8-scala/README.md

 ###I. Install Docker and build or install intermediate Conscript/G8 working image

+(Please note: for ease of explanation, below I use `HOST>` to denote the Docker host OS shell prompt, or OSX shell on a Mac which is operating via a Type 2 VM like VirtualBox/Boot2Docker; I use `DOCKER>` to denote the shell prompt opened on the Docker Container via `docker run` command)

  1. [Install Docker] (http://docs.docker.com/installation/) (NB if you already have VirtualBox running use Customize during  install)

  2.a.
 Build Conscript/G8 Docker image from Dockerfile